ntutangyun/Documentation/docs/map-annotation.md

 - Select the `Signal` option under `Create Mode`
 - Drag in the `MapIntersection` as the `Parent Object`
 - Select the correct `Signal Type`
 - Traffic Signals are created on top of existing meshes.
-The annotation directions must match the directions of the mesh.
+The signal annotation directions will be the same as the directions of the mesh.
+Please make sure the directions of the mesh is correct.

 [![](images/annotation-signalMesh.png)](images/full_size_images/annotation-signalMesh.png)